 Knowing the JEE Main exam pattern 2023 is very essential during the preparation process.
 Candidates can refer to the detailed exam pattern given in the table.

-Yes, it is compulsory to attempt all the question in exam.
-Students need to attempt a total of 75 questions in the exam.
-Students are advised to attempt only those questions for which they can arrive at the answer/solutions.
-Questions for which the answer is not sure should be left as incorrect answer would lead to negative marking.
+NO, it is compulsory to attempt all questions in the JEE Main exam.
+The JEE Main exam has negative marking and candidates must answer only those questions for which they know the correct answer.
 Students must note that there are no minimum marks in JEE Main that students need to score.
 Students gets All India Rank based on the marks they secure in exam and gets admission based on that rank.

 BTech/BE |